Living Mindfully Autistic – Mindfulness lifestyle tuition for Autistic people and their loved ones. An hour a week for 9 weeks.

 Mindful Poetry, Chanting & Music

-Mindfulness guide, Jonny attributes regular practicing of meditation since childhood and undertaking many training courses and retreats to using autism as his superpower.
+Mindfulness guide, Jonny Drury attributes regular practicing of meditation since childhood to using autism as his superpower.
 Holds BA Fine Art, PG Cert Autism Spectrum, PG Cert Coaching & Mentoring, is a Coach at AT-Autism, a Facilitator at Scottish Autism, a Specialist Autism Mentor and Member of Academy of Professional Dialogue.

 Kate is a regular meditator and yogi with MA Autism Spectrum, a coach at AT-Autism and specialist study skills tutor & mentor.
 Skilled in Coaching, Conflict Resolution, Executive Coaching, Team Building.
 Training manager and counsellor in the voluntary sector for 20 years.